ahsana-tech/mental-health-assesment/README.md

 https://ahsana-tech.github.io/mental-health-assesment/

 ### Project Description
-“MindRevive is a web-based mental health app that assesses users’ moods and behaviors, identifies emotional challenges, and provides personalized solutions.
+“Mental health assesment is a web-based mental health app that assesses users’ moods and behaviors, identifies emotional challenges, and provides personalized solutions.
 It tracks daily tasks and visualizes progress with an interactive brain emotion meter, motivating users to improve their mental well-being.”

 ### The Problem statement
 “Many people face stress, anxiety, and mood swings but lack an easy way to assess and improve their mental health.
 This project provides a web app to track emotions, suggest daily tasks, and visualize progress for better well-being.”